Urban & Regional Planning

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Urban Planning.
-About 8.2% of those with this major are international students.
+Students from other countries are interested in Urban Planning, too.
+About 9.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea